ernjvr/scrabble-mate/README.md

 # scrabble-mate
 A fun word building game to help improve your English vocabulary and spelling.

-A player is given 20 random scrambled letters.
+A player is given 20 random letters.
 The challenge is to construct a valid correctly-spelled English dictionary word using those letters.
 Each of the 20 letters may only be used once to construct a word.
 If player uses same letter more than once, no points will be awarded and game will move to the next round.